-Taking an epidural will provide some pain relief however, a ‘painless delivery’ is not entirely possible.
+Taking an epidural will provide some pain relief, however, a ‘painless delivery’ is not entirely possible.

-Can the Use of an Epidural Injection Cause Back Pain in the future?
+Can the Use of an Epidural Injection Cause Back Pain in the Future?

-Even after going thorugh childbirth with the help of an epidural, some women may experience mild soreness at the catheter site where the medication was injected.
+Even after going through childbirth with the help of an epidural, some women may experience mild soreness at the catheter site where the medication was injected.
 Using an epidural pain relief during delivery does not cause long-term back pain.
 While many women believe that epidural analgesia causes severe or long-term back pain, they are not related.
 Back pain post-delivery happens due to the pre-existing prenatal backaches or are a result of normal physiological changes during pregnancy.

-Epidural and Multiple (twin) Pregnancy
+Epidural and Multiple (Twin) Pregnancy